jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 - Myxospongia = 976
 - por2 = 0 (this one will not have a file in the specific_losses directory, because it would be empty)

+**Update:**
+I'm doing the losses at the rest of the sponge nodes now, just looking for numbers.
+- democ2 = 362
+- democ3 = 501
+- Democlavia = 914
+- Demospongiidae = 61
+- Heteroscleromorpha = 173
+- Poecilosclerida = 576

 #### Is it more parsimonious for the ctenophores to branch first?